whiskyweb/whiskyweb-website/_posts/2013-02-20-you-asked-we-listened.markdown

 We're sorry if we've excluded you, we didn't mean to.
 Our only intention was to organise an everything-included residential experience.
-We have however listened to your concerns, and are offering a new ticket costing &pound;??? which will give you access to the conference without accommodation.
+We have however listened to your concerns, and are offering a new ticket costing &pound;125 which will give you access to the conference without accommodation.
 This ticket includes travel to, and from Edinburgh on the Friday and Saturday, and of course we'd be delighted if these ticket holders can make it to the after-party, although understand that they may chose not to due to alternative